dfeeley/harmux/README.md

     -- saves the harpoon file upon every change. disabling is unrecommended. save_on_change = true,

-    -- sets harpoon to run the command immediately as it's passed to the terminal when calling `sendCommand`. enter_on_sendcmd = false,
+    -- sets harpoon to run the command immediately as it's passed to the terminal when calling `send_command`. enter_on_sendcmd = false,

     -- filetypes that you want to prevent from adding to the harpoon list menu.